 A member may be removed by the Steering Committee only after having been given two weeks’ written notice of the reasons for removal and been given the opportunity within the two week period to make written representations to the Steering Committee.

 The actions and processes of Action for Children and Youth Aotearoa (Incorporated) will respect the United Nations Convention on the Rights of the Child and Te Tiriti O Waitangi.

-The Committee and Officers will be elected at an Annual General Meeting.
+The Steering Committee and Officers will be elected at an Annual General Meeting.

-The Committee will consist of a Chairperson, Secretary, Treasurer and three or more Committee members.
+This will consist of a Chairperson, Deputy Chairperson, Secretary, Treasurer and three or more Steering Committee members.

 5. Funds and Contracts

 The income and assets of Action for Children and Youth Aotearoa (Incorporated) are to be used solely to further its aims and objects.

 Action for Children and Youth Aotearoa (Incorporated) may

 The financial year will be 1 July to 30 June.